-The UN Trust Fund is seeking proposals for civil society-led, demand-driven initiatives to end violence against women and girls for multi-year grants for up to USD1 million.
+The UN Trust Fund is seeking proposals for civil society-led, demand-driven initiatives to end violence against women and girls for three-year grants for up to USD1 million.

 The annual Call for Proposals document is available in the six UN official languages (Arabic, Chinese, English, French, Russian and Spanish).
 Applications may be submitted in English, French and Spanish.